Devil001600/employeeDetails/README.md

 # employeeDetails

-a dummy spring-boot application that lets the user manipulate a data-base via REST end-points
+a dummy spring-boot application that lets the user fetch details from an employee dataBase.

 ## About the Application

-* this Application provides the user with various REST end-points to interact with (perform CRUD operations) on a DataBase
+* this Application provides the user with various two REST end-points
 * the DataBase houses details of hypothetical employees of an Organization
 * the full list of employees can be viewed at the h2-console (http://localhost:8081/h2-console)